Does Cardio Work After 40? What It Means for Belly Fat

 Why Cardio Alone May Not Reduce Belly Fat

-One of the biggest misconceptions is that more cardio automatically leads to less belly fat.
-In reality, cardio for belly fat after 40 can be ineffective if it is not combined with other approaches.
+One of the biggest misconceptions about fat loss is that more cardio automatically leads to less abdominal fat.
+In reality, is cardio enough after 40 is a much better question—and for most women, the answer is no.

 Cardio for Belly Fat After 40